-I need to tel you that the reflektor I made is still alive but 3 weeks after I made that one I went out and purchase a 5 in 1 110cm reflektor and I have used it sins then.
-The reason I did purchase the 5 in 1 reflektor is because it is much more durable and you also get the 5 different colors that is nice to have…
+I need to tell you that the reflector I made is still alive but 3 weeks after I made that one I went out and purchased a 5 in 1, 110cm reflector and I have used it since then.
+The reason that I purchased the 5 in 1 reflector is because it is much more durable and you also get the 5 different colors which is very nice to have…

 The Four Thirds system uses a 4:3 image aspect ratio, like compact digital cameras.
 In comparison, DSLRs usually adhere to the 3:2 aspect ratio of the traditional 35 mm format.
 Thus, «Four Thirds» refers to both the size and the aspect ratio of the sensor.
 However, the chip diagonal is shorter than 4/3 of an inch; the 4/3 inch designation for this size of sensor dates back to the 1950s and vidicon tubes, when the external diameter of the camera tube was measured, not the active area.